 Read details about Transferring Titled Property to the Trust.

 If an item doesn't have an official title document, you can hold it in trust very easily, with a document called an Assignment of Property.
-Nolo's Online Legal Forms automatically assembles this document and prints it with the trust document.
+WillMaker & Trust and Nolo's Living Trust automatically assemble this document and print it with the trust document.

 The Assignment of Property lists every item of trust property that you've indicated doesn't have a title document, plus ones you weren't sure about.
 It simply says that you're transferring all those items to you as the trustee of your trust.
 All you need to do is sign it and keep it with your trust document.